san-fernandez/typyn/README.md

 ## Installation
 Before you begin, make sure you have [pip](https://pip.pypa.io/en/stable/installation/) installed.
 Pip is a package manager for Python that allows you to install and manage additional libraries and dependencies.

-To install and run the Typing Game, follow these steps:
+To install and run TyPyn, follow these steps:

 ### Option 1: Install via pip
 1. Open your terminal.